AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum/index.md

 categories: [11ty, jekyll, ssg]
 thumbnail: ./images/thumbnail.jpg
 commentsId: 95
-lastUpdated: 2024-01-15
+lastUpdated: 2024-01-16
 ---

 For two years, my blog ran on Jekyll, one of the oldest and most popular static site generators around.
-Jekyll is often listed alongside other static site generators like Hugo, Gatsby, Next, Nuxt, and [many others](https://jamstack.org/generators/) that make up the so-called Jamstack.
+Jekyll is often listed alongside other static site generators like Hugo, Gatsby, Next, Nuxt, and [many others](https://jamstack.org/generators/) that make up the so-called Jamstack: an ecosystem of frameworks that allow developers to combine JavaScript with markup languages to generate dynamic templates at build time.

 {% include "postImage.html" src: "./images/jamstack.jpg", alt: "The jamstack.org website.
 Various static site generators like Hugo, Next.js, Gatsby, and Jekyll are ranked in a grid view, with information on various stats, like the number of stars on GitHub.", caption: "The [jamstack.org](https://jamstack.org/generators/) website ranks popular static site generators.", isLazy: false %}

 Jekyll was great and served me really well!
-It's very much a batteries-included static site generator, which is great for beginners because it means that you can hit the ground running and [create a blog](/blog/getting-started-with-jekyll-and-github-pages/) quickly and with minimal setup.
+It's very much a batteries-included static site generator, which is great for beginners since it allows you to hit the ground running and [create a blog](/blog/getting-started-with-jekyll-and-github-pages/) with minimal setup.

 But Jekyll isn't without its problems.
-For one, it runs on Ruby, which I've found to be more painful to install and configure than Node, especially on Windows (even with WSL).
-It's also not that easy to customize Jekyll and write plugins or custom filters for it since you have to learn Ruby to do so effectively.
-Jekyll's documentation is also lacking in some areas, especially with regard to how you extend it or write custom plugins and tags.
+For one, Jekyll runs on Ruby, which I've found—perhaps due to user error—to be more painful to install and configure than Node, especially on Windows (even with WSL).
+If you don't already know Ruby, you're going to have a hard time customizing Jekyll or writing plugins and custom filters for it since you'll need to learn a new language.
+And while learning new languages isn't bad, it does create a barrier of entry for web devs who just want to spin up a simple static site.
+I also found that Jekyll's documentation was lacking in some areas, especially customization.

 I pushed Jekyll to its limits as much as I could.
-But I also felt that it was time for me to move on to something else—not just for the sake of trying something new but so I could enjoy a better developer experience.
+But I also felt that it was time for me to move on to something else—not just for the sake of trying something new but so I could enjoy a better developer experience in the long run.

 So, over the course of several months in early 2021, I toiled away to recreate my website in two popular frameworks: Next.js and Gatsby.
+I had great hopes for these since I had heard so many great things about the developer experience of React-based blogs.
+Plus, I was already using React every day at work, so it was tempting to stick with it.

-I gave up on both when I realized how much they bloated my site and slowed my page load speed.
+In the end, I abandoned both of these prototypes once I realized just how much they would bloat my site and slow my page load speed.
 Don't get me wrong—I love React and use it every day at work.
-But I don't think that it's the right solution for a blog, unless you really need MDX.
+But I don't think that it's the right tool for building a blog, unless you really need MDX.
+The build times for these frameworks are arguably the biggest bottleneck and pain point.
+Gatsby took at least ten minutes per build!
+And with Netlify's limited build minutes for the free tier, I realized that this simply wouldn't cut it.

-My dream framework needed to have these features:
+Revisiting the drawing board, I decided that my dream framework needed to have:

+- A good developer experience that doesn't sacrifice build times and page speed.
+- Good documentation, active releases, and an ecosystem of community plugins.
+- Markdown authoring for posts, with support for front-matter data.
-- Built-in image optimization, with minimal configuration.
+- Built-in image optimization, with modern best practices.
-- Support for pagination and category pages (Gatsby did this well).
+- Support for pagination and category pages (Gatsby actually did this well).
-- Posts that can be authored in markdown, with front-matter data.
-- Good documentation and active releases.

-After months of prototyping and research, I stumbled upon 11ty, a static site generator that's marketed as the Jekyll of JavaScript.
-I first learned about 11ty from Reddit and various dev bloggers, so I figured I'd give it a shot and see what all the hype is about.
+After months of additional research and tinkering, I stumbled upon 11ty, a static site generator that's marketed as the Jekyll of JavaScript.
+I saw many posts on Reddit and dev blogs that praised 11ty for its fresh take on building websites: It was fast, it was easy to pick up, and it did everything you wanted and more, all within the Node ecosystem.
+And at first glance, it seemed to meet all of my requirements!
+Intrigued—but also skeptical—I decided to give 11ty a shot.

-Visiting the [official website](https://11ty.dev/), I was greeted by a mischievous-looking possum hanging from a red balloon and floating across my screen.
+Upon visiting the [official website](https://11ty.dev/), I was greeted by a mischievous-looking possum hanging from a red balloon and floating across my screen.

 {% include "postImage.html" src: "./images/possum.jpg", alt: "The Eleventy mascot is a possum with brown hide and a beige face.
 It's hanging from a red balloon, with one paw slightly outstretched." %}

 *Okay*, I thought. *I can work with this.*

-It was then that I dedicated myself to migrating my site from Jekyll to 11ty, what I hoped would be my last experiment.
-And overall, I'm very pleased with how it turned out and how easily I was able to port my content over.
-Most of this site has remained unchanged; some other things have actually *improved*.
+It was then that I decided to migrate my site from Jekyll to 11ty, hoping this would be my last experiment so I could finally put this migration to rest and get back to writing articles.
+It took a bit of work and troubleshooting, but it was well worth the effort in the end.
+Overall, I'm very pleased with how it turned out and how easily I was able to port my content over.
+Most of the source code for my site remained unchanged; some other things actually *improved*.

-Now that I've gone through this process myself and have experience with various static site generators, I'd like to take some time to look at the advantages and drawbacks of using 11ty for a personal website or blog.
+Now that I've gone through this process myself and have experience with various static site generators, I'd like to take a closer look at the advantages and drawbacks of using 11ty for a personal website or blog.
 Most of this is based on my short-term experience with 11ty, so keep in mind that my views may change in the future as I learn more.

 {% include "toc.md" %}